XuwuX671/json-to-table/README.md

     *   `md`: GitHub Flavored Markdown table.
     *   `png`: **Image format with Japanese font support**, perfect for sharing in reports or chat.
     *   `html`: Self-contained HTML file with basic styling.
+*   `slack-block-kit`: JSON output formatted for Slack Block Kit, ideal for direct use in Slack messages.
 *   **Flexible Column Ordering**:
     *   Specify the columns to display and their order using the `--columns` (`-c`) flag.
     *   Supports powerful wildcards like `*` (for all remaining columns) and `prefix*` (for prefix matching).